agc93/project-sicario/docs/content/en/patches/walkthrough/template.md

 |`<string='string'>`|`<StrProperty='saa,mlaa'>`|Same as above, but for non-numeric types|
 |`<string::string>`|`<S_CannonType::NewEnumerator2>`|Matches only enum properties, with the right enum type and the right enum value|

+> Due to a very weird bug I can't really fix right now: note that you should only include decimals for non-whole numbers.
+For now, `2500` is not the same as `2500.0`, so just leave the decimals off for whole numbers.

 There's also one special filter: `[*]`.
 That filter will just match everything and return all the properties it receives.
 This can be useful if you're trying to match a whole datatable for example.